ShereeMorphett/Kalman_filter/notes.md

 ```1.7325073314060224 -2.2213777837034083 0.49999962025821726```

 ### Summary of Steps in Code:
-Initialize the state vector with the initial position and velocity.
+Initialize the state vector with the initial position and velocity. - DONE
 Set up the Kalman filter matrices (F, B, H, Q, R).
+    F models how the system evolves (position and velocity changes over time).
+    B models how the control inputs (e.g., acceleration) affect the system.
+    H maps the state (position and velocity) to the measurements (like GPS).
+    Q represents the uncertainty in the process (system's model inaccuracies).
+    R represents the uncertainty in the measurements (e.g., sensor noise).

 For each time step:
 Update the state using the process model (acceleration).
 If a GPS update is available, correct the state using the measurement model.